 Some cantilever umbrellas have 360° rotation capability.
 This allows you to cover a much larger area, without ever moving the base (not even a choice if you have a mounted base).
 This is extremely handy if you continually move about during the day and want to remain in the shade.

-How important is wind speed for outdoor umbrellas?
+How important is wind speed for sun umbrellas?

 The wind condition of your environment is a critical factor in evaluating patio umbrellas and materials.
 Still air or lazy breezes can accommodate almost any type of shade, whereas gale force winds require reinforced design, increased material strength and flexibility, as well as more substantial mounting and heavier base weight.
 Additionally, as wind gusts increase in intensity, it becomes increasingly important to properly close and secure canopies in a timely fashion to prevent damage and extend the life of your umbrella.